-The Deans are Joanie Faust and George Sokolis, who work with our Middle School students, and Dane Poulson, who supports High School students.
+The Deans of Students are George Sokolis and Dane Poulson, who supports High School students.
 They are the point persons for managing student behavior and provide support for classroom teachers, and they are the first points of contact for parents regarding behavioral concerns.

-The College Counselors are Michelle Tissot and Sheila Conner.
+The College Counselors are Sheila Conner and Julie Burch.
 Their office primarily works with juniors and seniors and their families to help them plan and execute college applications.
 They also coordinate the school's administration of college admissions-related testing, such as the PSAT.
 The Counselor also maintains records related to college admissions.